InsightSoftwareConsortium/ITKTubeTK/Readme.md

 * [TubeTK/include](TubeTK/include): This is the ITK interface to select methods in `TubeTK/src`.
 This level of interface is intended for ITK users and Python scripts writers.
 The methods exposed represent a level of modularization that invites experimentation, integration with other toolkits (e.g., Scikit-Learn), and development of processing pipelines that accomplish significant image analysis goals.
 The interface is available as an ITK Extension and thereby available via Python using Wrapped ITK.

-* [TubeTK/src/Applications](TubeTK/src/Applications): These are optional (TO BE DEPRICATED) command-line interface applications.
+* [TubeTK/src/Applications](TubeTK/src/Applications): These are optional command-line interface applications.
 These applications are NOT distributed with the pip-installation of itk-tubetk, and they will be depicated in the near future - the python interface to TubeTK should be used instead.
 Furthermore, building these applications requires a sequence of compilations, complex configuration changes, and third-party tools (e.g., SlicerExecutionModel).
 Continuous, unit-level testingis provided for these applications.

 Installing TubeTK via ITK
 -------------------------